-Packaging printers have specialized in printing all kinds of packaging such as boxes, cartons, bags, cans, tags and labels.
-Packaging printers mostly use offset, flexo or digital presses.
+Packaging printers have specialized in printing all kinds of packaging such as boxes, cartons, bags, cans, tags, and labels.
+Packaging printers mostly use offset, flexo, or digital presses.

 An in-plant is a printing facility that is part of a company or institution.
 It typically only produces print for its own employer, although sometimes excess capacity is used for commercial printing activities.
-Typical examples of in-plants are the print center of a university, the print department of a ministry or the print division of banks.
+Typical examples of in-plants are the print center of a university, the print department of a ministry, or the print division of banks.

-Printing companies do not necessarily fit into one category.
-Newspaper printing plants also try to get a piece of the commercial printing market, some commercial printers also do packaging work, etc. Not included in the above list is industrial printing – those are printing processes that are an integral part of the manufacturing process of some product, such as printing on ceramics or floor tiles.
+Printing companies do not necessarily fit into just one category.
+Newspaper printing plants also try to get a piece of the commercial printing market, some commercial printers also do packaging work, etc. Not included in the above list is industrial printing – those are printing processes that are an integral part of the manufacturing process of some products, such as printing on ceramics or floor tiles.

 There are additional industry sectors that are closely related to the above sectors.
-These include publishers, prepress services and trade binding.
+These include publishers, prepress services, and trade binding.

 Largest printing companies

 The printing industry is dominated by small to medium-size businesses.
 Many of the largest printing companies in the world are also active in other sectors, making it impossible to compile a list purely based on print activity.
 The largest printing companies in the world include:

 - Amcor – packaging manufacturer & printer, Australia + North-America, Europe, New Zealand, Latin America & Asia